ArseniyShestakov/hamster/content/post/thejourneyoffantasy.md

 Gentleman Bastard:
 ------------------
-First time I attempted to listen Lies long ago, but for some reason felt that story starting too slow and worrying it's will drag further I went to listen something else.
-Today I can't even explain how inaccurate I was since all three books probably have fastest pace of all books on my lists.
+First time I attempted to listen Lies long ago, but for some reason I felt that story starting too slow and worrying it's will drag like that further so I went to listen something else.
+Today I can't even describe how inaccurate I was since all three books probably have fastest pace of all books on my lists.
 What other writers usually spend third of a book on Scott Lynch fit into single chapter.
-Moreover it's not just fast paced, but also written using beautiful and elegant language.
-Gloriously looking cities are depicted using stunning writing style.
+Moreover it's not just fast paced, but also written using beautiful and elegant language where gloriously looking cities are depicted using stunning writing style.

 I have weakness for stories about criminal world and this is second reason why I appreciated these books so much.
 Main characters are fun, lovable, witty and situations that author put them into are far from mundane.
 Stories are about very smart, resourceful and nimble protagonists, but they're neither omnipotent nor invulnerable which make story so interesting.
 Despite that there is some place for some moral and number of serious themes.